 You increased the knowledge of Nature.

-As patron saint of the sea, St Michael had teampaill, temples, really churches dedicated to him on hills near the coasts or rivers wherever Celts lived.
-In Scotland, St Michael has been the patron saint of the burghs of Linlithgow and Dumfries since his churches were built in the 12th century and 14th centuries.
-In the Uists of the Western Isles, Gaels who venerated St Michael built teampuill.
+As patron saint of the sea, St Michael had teampaill, temples, really churches, dedicated to him near the coasts or rivers such as those in the Uists of Scotland.
+St Michael has been the patron saint of the burghs of Linlithgow and Dumfries since his churches were built in the 12th century and 14th centuries.
 The most spectacular churches dedicated to the saint were built on a hill on Le Mont-Saint-Michel in Brittany and another on Mount St Michael in Cornwall, islands north and south of each other across the English Channel.

 A Recipe for Sruthan